top of page

 Now, if I had a Lasik procedure or some other corrective eye surgery, I would be actually changing or transforming the shape of my eye so that I could see better permanently without my glasses.
 My vision would be transformed even without the use of my glasses.

 My practice is the Lasik of therapy.
 I don’t offer a tool or a strategy to help you feel better only when you're using the tool.
-I work with my clients to bring forth actual transformational change that helps you see and show up differently in your life and relationships.
+I work with my clients to bring forth actual transformational change that helps you find what you thought was lost and reconnect with yourself and others again..

 I'l l take the transformational change without all the mess and expense of surgery, please!